Hanabi-Live/hanabi-live/docs/FEATURES.md

 - You can have an unlimited amount of tags per game.
 Anyone can add a tag to a game, regardless of whether they played in it or not.
 Everyone's tags are shared.
 - You can add tags during an ongoing game.
 The server will not reveal what the tag is to the other players (in order to avoid leaking information about the game).
 - Tags added during a replay will echo the everyone in the replay.
-- You can use the `/tagdelete [tag]` command to delete an existing tag.
+- You can use the `/tagdelete [tag]` command to delete an existing tag, or `/tagsdeleteall` to delete all your tags in that game.
 - You can use the `/tagsearch [tag]` command to search through all games for a specific tag.

 <br />